cvnlab/GLMsingle/README.md

 Code dependencies: see requirements.txt

+Notes:
-Please note that GLMsingle is not (yet) compatible with Python 3.9 (due to an incompatibility between scikit-learn and Python 3.9).
+* Please note that GLMsingle is not (yet) compatible with Python 3.9 (due to an incompatibility between scikit-learn and Python 3.9).
 Please use Python 3.8 or earlier.
+* Currently, numpy has a 4GB limit for the pickle files it writes; thus, GLMsingle will crash if the file outputs exceed that size.
+One workaround is to turn off "disk saving" and instead get the outputs of GLMsingle in your workspace and save the outputs yourself to HDF5 format.

 ## Additional information